Kristina01111000/Drws_site/README.md

 - send invoice on monday morning

+- Get book for the page, which one should i put on the page for them to download?
+- Look at the page in the email
+- What should be in the email?
+Look at sample

 - check that the new peepso update thing works, also look into the other plugins being updated